 Our tutorials involve a lot of "writer talk" and a lot of "tutor listening."
 When you come in, we'll ask you to fill out a form that describes what you'd like to work on.
 If you have a paper draft, we'll ask you to read it out loud so that you can find your own mistakes and get an even better idea of what aspects of the paper you need to work on.
 The tutor will ask you questions in order to help you think through and develop your ideas.

 Most tutorials last for 30 minutes.
-It's easy to make an appointment, visit the TutorTrac website.
-If you have trouble scheduling an appointment, you can call the Writing Center at (585) 385-8151.
+To schedule an appointment, sign up in FisherLink.
 We're located on the top floor of the Golisano Gateway.